-The Commonwealth Government (Border Force) also updated travel restrictions for incoming travel this week.
-The extension to existing travel restrictions now applies to visitors from South Korea, Iran and mainland China.
+The Commonwealth Government (Border Force) have updated travel restrictions to visitors from South Korea, Iran, mainland China and Italy.
 Visitors who are not Australian citizens or permanent residents, or their dependents will not be allowed entry into Australia.
 The Commonwealth Government has also advised that visitors from Italy will also be subject to enhanced health screening and temperature testing arrangements.